 Bush Fire Danger Period and Fire Permits

-A Fire Permit is required for burning activities during the Bush Fire Danger Period.
+A Fire Permit is required for burning activities during the Bush Fire Danger Period in Rural Fire districts and at all times in Fire and Rescue districts around the state.
 Fire Permits help ensure fire is used safely and minimise the danger to you, your property and the community.
+If you’re planning to burn on your property, you need to let us know before you light up.
+You can notify us of your activity using the online form available here.

 - Getting a permit is free and easy.
-Contact your local Fire Control Centre.
+Contact your local Fire Control Centre or for FRNSW fire permits go to the FRNSW website.

 - There are heavy penalties if you don't follow restrictions or rules.